 This research group uses contemporary cellular, molecular, behavior and electrophysiological approaches to study the initiating and evolving mechanisms of pathogenesis, therapeutic targets to attenuate damage, and delayed interventions to expedite recovery and repair.

-The faculty in the Department of Anatomy and Neurobiology, in collaboration with basic and clinical scientists from other academic units, are dedicated to studying ways to:
+The faculty in the Department of Neuroscience and Anatomy, in collaboration with basic and clinical scientists from other academic units, are dedicated to studying ways to:

 - Enhance patient management through diagnostics